So he must know what he’s doing when he pressures a foreign country to ban two members of the U.S. Congress, right? Maybe we can just end there.

 Unless…Trump’s strategy is to humiliate Xi, because now if there is a peaceful solution in Hong Kong, Trump’s sure to take credit for it.
 Now that might be sneaky brilliant.
 But we’re pretty sure that’s not what’s at work here at all.
 More like Trump just can’t help himself.
 And will Tweeting something that’s sure to be perceived as an insult to the President if China really hurt Trump with his supporters in the short term?
 Probably not.
 But if he doesn’t get his trade war won—you know, the one that was going to be “so easy” to win—it really could be one of the biggest threats against him.
 (Meanwhile, China said it will retaliate against new tariffs Trump is launching at the beginning of next month, even though Trump dramatically scaled them back).

-Because telling the leaders of other countries how to do stuff is something Trump sure seems to love to do: not just with Israel and China, but Japan, and South Korea, and Germany, and Great Britain, and India… All the while publicly protesting he does not want to get entangled in human rights issues and other internal affairs with the leaders of other sovereign nations: like North Korea, and Russia, and Saudi Arabia and the Philippines.
+Because telling the leaders of other countries how to do stuff is something Trump sure seems to love to do: not just with China, but Japan, and South Korea, and Germany, and Great Britain, and India… All the while publicly protesting he does not want to get entangled in human rights issues and other internal affairs with the leaders of other sovereign nations: like North Korea, and Russia, and Saudi Arabia and the Philippines.

 One final note: at his campaign rally last night in New Hampshire, Trump didn’t even mention his previous suggestion that Congress get to work on stronger background checks to buy guns.
 (He’d Tweeted about that earlier this month after El Paso).
 Instead, he returned to one of his (and the N.R.A.’s favorite talking points), that the core issue is mental illness, not guns.
 And the solution is to open a bunch of “mental institutions” just like we had in the old days…Guess that’s also a political “winner” too…And by that we mean maybe it is…